papers-we-love/bengaluru/README.md

 **Chapter Details:**
 - **Location:** Manipal Institute of Technology, Bengaluru
 - **Starting Date:** Jan'24
-- **Goals:** To create a collaborative environment for exploring and appreciating research papers across disciplines.
+- **Goals:** To create a collaborative environment for exploring and appreciating research papers across various disciplines and to promote the culture of doing and exploring research among students.

 ### Contact